 But the revolutionaries reformed, regrouped, and attacked again.
 By one in the morning, the Ministry of Transport was on fire.
 Somehow, it didn't burn down entirely.

 On Saturday morning, the army launched a fresh attack, rampaging across Tahrir beating and arresting revolutionaries and passers-by, and smashing stalls and cars.
-They burned the few remaining tents; threw rocks and – again and again – beat defenceless people lying on the ground.
+They burned the few remaining tents, threw rocks, and—again and again—beat defenceless people lying on the ground.

-In relative terms, our raid was pretty chilled out.
-But Adam Akary of Al Jazeera English tweeted from the Ismailia hotel, used by several journalists, describing his experience of the raid there.
-“I managed to find a cabinet used for storage.
+In relative terms, our raid was pretty relaxed.
+But Adam Akary of Al Jazeera English tweeted from the Ismailia hotel, used by several journalists, describing his experience of the raid there: “I managed to find a cabinet used for storage.
 Climbed a ladder to get to it when the time was right and in the dark heard the beating sounds.”